grantmerola/filesystems-writing-project/filesystems.md

 ![alt text](https://pthree.org/wp-content/uploads/2012/12/copy-on-write.png)

 Although ZFS has many more interesting features I now want to focus on another filesystem that uses COW at also has many of the same interesting features btrfs.
-ZFS was the primary filesystem in the Solaris OS, solaris is not as wide spread as it once was and although ZFS has been ported on to many different systems it does not seem likly at this time that ZFS will eat the world and it percentage of use currently is very small compared to heavy weights such as [ext4](#defaults) or [ntfs](#defaults).
+ZFS was the primary filesystem in the Solaris OS, solaris is not as widespread as it once was and although ZFS has been ported on to many different systems it does not seem likely at this time that ZFS will eat the world and it percentage of use currently is very small compared to heavy weights such as [ext4](#defaults) or [ntfs](#defaults).
 This is not to say that btrfs is a some big shot, it too is relatively niche but it has a much better chance due to its close ties to the Linux project.

 ### <a name="btrfs">Btrfs</a>